sourmash-bio/sourmash/doc/command-line.md

 Related commands:
 * `sourmash compare` will compare many sketches to many sketches.
 * `sourmash prefetch` is an upgraded version of `search` that returns more information in the output CSV file.
-* `sourmash scripts multisearch` from [the branchwater plugin](https://github.com/sourmash-bio/sourmash_plugin_branchwater) will search multiple sketches against a database.
+* `sourmash scripts manysearch` from [the branchwater plugin](https://github.com/sourmash-bio/sourmash_plugin_branchwater) will search multiple sketches against a database, and outputs abundance-weighted comparisons as well.

 ### `sourmash gather` - find metagenome members